Blog

 How much do AI app builders cost?

 Most offer a free tier for testing.
 Paid plans range from $19/month (Glide Explorer) to $39/month (FlutterFlow Basic) for flat-rate platforms.
 Enterprise tools like Retool ($10/user) and Power Apps ($20/user) charge per seat.
-Watch out for usage-based pricing: Replit and Base44 charge per AI interaction, which can push real-world costs well above the headline price.
-CatDoes starts at $25/month with predictable credit-based pricing.
+Watch out for usage-based pricing: Replit and Cursor charge per AI interaction, which can push real-world costs well above the headline price.
+CatDoes starts at $20/month and Bolt.new at $25/month, both with predictable pricing structures.

 Final Verdict

-The AI app builder market in 2026 splits into two clear categories: platforms that ship native mobile apps and platforms that generate web apps.
-If you need an app in the Apple App Store or Google Play, your realistic options are CatDoes (the fastest, no-code path), FlutterFlow (exportable Flutter code with a learning curve), or Adalo (simple drag-and-drop with smooth publishing).
+If you need an app in the Apple App Store or Google Play, your realistic options are CatDoes (the fastest no-code path), FlutterFlow (exportable Flutter code with a learning curve), or Adalo (simple drag-and-drop with smooth publishing).
+No other AI app builder on this list produces native mobile output.

-If you are building for the web, you have more choices.
-Lovable and Base44 offer the fastest path from prompt to working product.
-Bubble gives you the deepest customization for complex web applications.
-Replit and v0 are strong picks for developers who want code-level control.
+For web apps, Lovable and Bolt.new offer the fastest path from prompt to deployed product.
+Bubble gives the deepest customization for complex applications.
+Cursor is the most powerful option if you can code.
+Replit and v0 are strong picks for developers who want AI-assisted prototyping.
 For enterprise internal tools, Retool and Power Apps remain the leaders.

 Nafis Amiri